Liga 4 (Georgia): Previous years

 In the first season, ten teams played 27 games each.
 Eventually, two clubs from Tbilisi finished in top places awarding them promotion to the upper league.

 The 2020 season was scheduled to start in April, but COVID-19 postponed it for four months.
-In July GFF decided to form White and Red Groups with winners getting automatic promotion and bottom two clubs going down.
+In July, the Georgian Football Federation decided to form White and Red Groups with winners getting automatic promotion and bottom two clubs going down.
 16 teams were split into two groups.
 The football season started in August and lasted five months with each team playing 14 games only.
 Two winners and two runners-up were promoted to Liga 3.

 The next year, Promotion and Relegation Groups were created after the first phase.
 In the end, the first four teams of the former advanced to Liga 3, while the bottom four of the latter dropped down a further level to Regionuli Liga.

-In contrast, starting from 2022 the seasons are held as a single two-round tournament.
+In contrast, starting from 2022 the seasons have been held as a single two-round tournament.